Upgrade table and field definitions¶

 CREATE TABLE tt_content ( tx_news_related_news int(11) DEFAULT '0' NOT NULL, KEY index_newscontent (tx_news_related_news) );

-for a given table and turn it into a single
+CREATE TABLE statements for a given table and turn them

-What this means is that - as an extension developer - you should always
+This means that as an extension developer you should always only have

 CREATE TABLE statements in your